 115.401(n): During the site visit, the auditor observed the Notice of Audit posted in all housing units and other facility common areas.
+These notices were posted on January 9, 2023.
 These notices, posted in both English and Spanish, provided scheduled dates of the audit, the purpose of the audit, the name of the auditor, accurate contact information for the auditor, and an explicit and factually accurate statement regarding the confidentiality of any communication and limitations to that confidentiality under mandatory reporting laws, with the auditor and anyone who may respond to the notices.
 During interviews, individuals stated they were aware of the audit, and most said they had seen the audit notices posted.
-The auditor received 5 inmate letters, with 4 of them being PREA-related.
+The auditor received (1) inmate letter, claiming staff sexual harassment at a previous facility in 2016 and 2022.
+The auditor interviewed this IP and spoke with the OSI Investigator who confirmed the allegation had been reported and forwarded to the appropriate parties for investigation.
 An interview with mailroom staff confirmed that incarcerated individuals could send mail to the PREA auditor according to the same rules applied to special correspondence.